Human Resources Strategy for Researchers

 European Commission support for the promotion of research careers

-In March 2005, the European Commission approved the recommendation on the Charter for Researchers and the Code of Conduct for the Recruitment of researchers, documents aimed at both researchers and public and private sector funders and employers.
-These documents are aimed at promoting equal rights and obligations for research personnel throughout the European area, making research an attractive career as an essential aspect of economic growth and employment in the European Union.
+In March 2005, the European Commission approved the recommendation on the Charter for Researchers and the Code of Conduct for the Recruitment of Researchers, documents aimed at researchers at both public and private sector funders and employers.
+These documents aimed at promoting equal rights and obligations for research personnel throughout the European area, making research an attractive career as an essential aspect of economic growth and employment in the European Union.

 HRS4R at the Cima